Lecture

 How to Use

-) with an index number.
-In Python, indexes start at 0.
+String indexing uses square brackets ([]) with an index number.
+In Python, indices start at 0.

 word = "Programming" first_letter = word[0] # 1st character 'P' third_letter = word[2] # 3rd character 'o'

-Spaces are also recognized as part of the string, and you can access spaces through indexing.
+Spaces are also recognized as part of a string and can be accessed through indexing.

 word = "Programming Language" word[11] # 12th character ' ' (space)